AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 ![image](https://github.com/user-attachments/assets/4e8875a7-2022-435f-9df2-ea8f62e0e3af)

-With these problems that were solved, the students will be able to meet the intended learning outcome that this assignment is aiming to achieve.
+With these problems solved, the students will be able to achieve the intended learning outcome this assignment aims to achieve.

 ## 🛠 Author
 #### Name: Kyle Adrienne S. Hizon